Qian Zhi Fu: Rulers

-An inscription discovered at Ban Wang Pai, Phetchabun province (K.978), dated to 550 CE, records the enthronement of a new monarch, identified as a son of Prathivindravarman, father of Bhavavarman I of Chenla.
-This suggests the existence of dynastic connections between Qiān Zhī Fú and Chenla, although the king's personal name remains unrecorded.
+An inscription discovered at Ban Wang Pai, Phetchabun province (K.978), records the enthronement of a new monarch, identified as a son of Prathivindravarman.
+George Cœdès's original reading dated the inscription to around 550 CE and identified this son with Bhavavarman I of Chenla, suggesting the existence of dynastic connections between Qiān Zhī Fú and Chenla, although the king's own personal name remains unrecorded in the text itself.
 Thai scholar Kangwon Katchima argues that the Bhavavarman mentioned in the inscription may not correspond to Bhavavarman I of Chenla, given that the inscription was likely transcribed after 627, several decades subsequent to Bhavavarman I's reign.
 The reference could therefore pertain to Bhavavarman II—whose origin remains unclear—or to another monarch of the same name.
+Anurak Depimai supported Katchima's redating and rejected the identification of the king as Bhavavarman II, noting that the Wat Kud Tae inscription identifies Bhavavarman II as a son of Isanavarman I, not of Prathivindravarman.
+Depimai instead identified the Wang Phai king as a local ruler of Si Thep who adopted Chenla-style royal titulature.

 The use of the South Indian regnal title varman among Qiān Zhī Fú rulers indicates substantial influence from south Indian culture, consistent with Chinese sources reporting that the polity was once a South Indian colony before attaining independence at the time of its diplomatic mission to the Tang Dynasty under Emperor Gaozong of Tang circa 656–661.